hussein66783/Microservice-Repository/README.md

 Documentation: [Team city CI/CD documentation](https://www.jetbrains.com/teamcity/ci-cd-guide/).

-# NOTE
+> [!NOTE]
-This project embraces simplicity and does not heavily rely on external tools or frameworks, providing a lightweight and straightforward solution for tracking reading progress with the essential use of HTML, JavaScript, and CSS.
+> This project embraces simplicity and does not heavily rely on external tools or frameworks, providing a lightweight and straightforward solution for tracking reading progress with the essential use of HTML, JavaScript, and CSS.

-Feel free to customize and enhance the code to suit your specific requirements.
+> Feel free to customize and enhance the code to suit your specific requirements.
 Happy reading! 📚